 Union College cares deeply about the physical and mental health of its students and provides health and counseling services on campus to support students.
-However, some students may experience such extreme medical or psychological conditions that their ability to function successfully or safely in their role as a student is significantly impaired.
-The College will take action which considers the welfare of the individual student and the College community.
+However, a student who displays behavior that is disruptive to the educational process or prevents him/herself from fulfilling the purpose implied by his/her registration at the College may necessitate the College to take action.
 This policy describes: 1) the types of behaviors and emergencies that the College may need to address; 2) procedures which may be used, including medical interim suspension, involuntary and voluntary medical withdrawal and the related clearance procedures; and 3) additional considerations, including academic credit, tuition, housing, and financial hardships.

 Addressing Behaviors and Emergencies

 Examples of behaviors that the College may take action upon include, but are not limited to, the following: